-NOTE: Due to the unique barrel tilting system Model 21A has no EXTRACTOR.
+NOTE: Due to the unique barrel tilting system, the Model 3032 has no EXTRACTOR.
 As long as you use appropriate undamaged ammunition and keep the chamber clean you will not have loading and unloading problems.

 TO LOAD THE PISTOL BY SLIDE MANIPULATION: